vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==
+= 2025-11-24 version 5.0.12  =
+Added new filter for adding options to Express Checkout, 'woo_vipps_modify_express_checkout_rate'.
+This for adding options like delivery times etc to your custom shipping methods and rates

 = 2025-11-17 version 5.0.11  =
 Added filters for selecting "user language" when necesssary Improved handling of chosen shipping method for Checkout